Fannon/search-bookmarks-history-and-tabs/README.md

 * This extension works best if you avoid:
   * using `#` in bookmark titles that do not indicate a tag.
   * using `~` in bookmark folder names.
-* In fuzzy search mode only:
-  * [Fuse.js Extended Search](https://fusejs.io/examples.html#extended-search) operators can be used.

 ## User Configuration